 To learn more about the right to counsel, go here.

 If you're facing criminal charges, having a skilled attorney early in the process could make the difference in your case.
 After all, an attorney can help to shape the evidence in the record and can also negotiate for reduced or alternative charges.
-If you're concerned about the costs of hiring an attorney, you can at least receive a free initial review of your case from an attorney near you today.
+Remember, not having a defense attorney to help defend against your criminal charges often ends up being more costly than lawyering up.